Aerospace Engineering Degree Apprenticeship (Level 6)

 - Engineering Project (compulsory).

 Please note the Level 6 modules are indicative and can vary depending on your employer’s requirements.
 All non-compulsory modules are subject to change, and employers may choose these optional Level 6 modules in conjunction with UWE Bristol.

-Read more about the approved apprenticeship Standard on the Gov.uk website.
+Read more about the approved apprenticeship standard on the Institute for Apprenticeships and Technical Education website.

 Successful graduates will gain a bachelor’s degree in Aerospace Engineering that is accredited by the Royal Aeronautical Society.

 This degree is an integral requirement of the (Level 6) Degree Apprenticeship Standard (ST0010) Aerospace Engineer.

 - All apprentices must be employed by an aerospace-related organisation.

 - The apprentice must hold current registration with one of the statutory regulators of aerospace professions i.e. The Royal Aeronautical Society.